TimothyByrd/ChaosHelper/README.md

 - It can highlight sets of items in your stash to make selling for chaos more efficient.

 ## TLDR to use it
-- Configure your account name, poesessid and source filter (and hideout) in settings.jsonc.
+- Configure your account name, poesessid and source filter in settings.jsonc.
-- Start PoE
+- Run both PoE (Windowed) and the tool
-- Start the tool
+- The very first time, type an 'f' in the tool window - you should hear a response.
 - Play, reload the loot filter when it tells you.
-- Use the hotkey to highlight sets of items to sell for chaos.
+- Use the highlight items hotkey to highlight sets of items to sell for chaos.

 ## How to use it